People

 Bruno Rojas

-2021 PhD in Biological Sciences, Universidad Nacional del Litoral, Argentina.
+2021 PhD Biological Sciences, Universidad Nacional del Litoral, Argentina.

 During my PhD, I studied the regulation of enzymes from carbon metabolism in plants using biochemical and biotechnological approaches.
 Also, during that period I worked in the genetic modification of different plant species to improve agronomic traits.
 Later, I worked for a company managing biotechnology projects to improve sustainability within the agroindustry.
 Driven by my passion for sustainability, I joined the Hudson lab to develop my expertise in synthetic biology and to devise strategies to enhance growth and carbon fixation in both plants and cyanobacteria